Continuing our Plop.js journey from the last blog. Be sure to go back and read the previous installment in this series.

 - HTML element (default is div)? → button

-Once you provide the inputs (refer the above screenshot to understand better), the component gets created at the specified location, and you will see a success message in the terminal.
+Once you provide the inputs (refer to the above screenshot to understand better), the component gets created at the specified location, and you will see a success message in the terminal.

 Final Thoughts